How to FAU

 A chat with Ani

-Ani, originally from Armenia, has been an international student at least twice: Here, at FAU, where she’s studying in the Elite Master programme “Standards of Decision-Making Across Cultures“, and in Beijing, China, where she spent a term abroad during her master.
+Ani, originally from Armenia, has been an international student at least twice: Here, at FAU, where she’s studying in the Elite Master program “Standards of Decision-Making Across Cultures“, and in Beijing, China, where she spent a term abroad during her master.
 We chatted to her about tips for fellow internationals, support systems at the uni and what you shouldn’t miss when in Erlangen.

 How do you stay in touch with friends and family at home?